First all-women's cycling club in Australasia, 18 August 1892

 Journey of first all-women cycling club, Atalanta, formed in Christchurch on 18 August 1892, which was a first for Australasia

-Cycling, cyclists, bicycles, sport, gender, sexism, clothing, women's suffrage, women
+Cycling, cyclists, bicycles, transport, sport, recreation, gender, sexism, clothing, women's suffrage, women

 Cycling clubs had first emerged in the late 1870s in New Zealand.
 However, women could only belong by being part of the 'ladies branch' of male cycling clubs.
 At a meeting held on 18 August 1892 in Christchurch chaired by the Bicycle Touring Club's male president, a group of cyclists proposed the forming of a cycling club exclusively for women.
 The name "Atalanta Cycling Club’ was proposed by Alice Burn who later became the Secretary.
 Atalanta was a huntress, warrior and athlete whose name derives from the Greek 'atalantos' which means 'equal in weight.'
 (Source: Theio: Greek mythology).